Jesse Boone: Rhein Fire

 Boone then spent the spring of 2007 playing for the Rhein Fire in NFL Europa where he started all 10 games at right tackle and as a wedge blocker on kickoff return.

-First stint with Raiders
+Oakland Raiders (first stint)

 On August 1, 2007, Boone signed with the Oakland Raiders.
 He was waived on September 2 and re-signed to the practice squad two days later.

-First stint with Blaze
+Utah Blaze (first stint)

 On October 18, 2006, Boone signed with the Utah Blaze of the Arena Football League, the same team his brother played for.
 On February 26, he left the team to re-join the Oakland Raiders.
 The next day, the Blaze released him to the Exempt: Other league list.

-Second stint with Raiders
+Oakland Raiders (second stint)

 Boone was signed to a future contract by the Oakland Raiders on January 1, 2008.
 However, he was waived by the Raiders during final cuts on August 30.

-Second stint with Blaze
+Utah Blaze (second stint)

-On September 22, 2008, Boone was he was activated off Utah Blaze's exempt list.
+On September 22, 2008, Boone was he was activated off the Blaze's exempt list.
 However, he was released from his contract when the Arena Football League folded in 2009.